 Great Onyx Lantern Tour

-Learn the legends and rumors of early community life as you travel by bus to Great Onyx Cave, a privately owned and operated cave until the 1960's.
+Learn the legends and rumors of early community life as you travel by bus to Great Onyx Cave.
+The Great Onyx cave was a privately owned and operated cave along Flint Ridge until the 1960's.
 Discover how Great Onyx survived the Cave Wars and emerged as one of the most pristine show caves in the region.
-Exploring this geologic beauty by lantern light offers a different perspective to the multitudes of dripstone, gypsum, and helictite formations.
-Encounter evidence of cave life from past and present.
+Exploring this beautifully decorated natural wonder by lantern light offers a different perspective to the multitudes of dripstone, gypsum, and helictite formations.

 Special Notice: This cave is toured within Mammoth Cave National Park, but is not known to connect with the Mammoth Cave System.